Slick-Telemetry/rearwing/README.md

 poetry install --no-root
 ```

-**Note**: Ensure that the python intepreter in your IDE is set to the newly created virtual environment by poetry.
+**Note**: Ensure that the python interpreter in your IDE is set to the newly created virtual environment by poetry.
 If you have not modified poetry configuration, you can find the virtual environment location as stated [here](https://python-poetry.org/docs/configuration/#cache-directory).

 #### Running the project

 - Open up a terminal in your IDE.
   - Your IDE should activate the virtual environment for you automatically.
-  - If it doesnt, you can follow either of these steps:
+  - If it doesn't, you can follow either of these steps:
     -  Set poetry [python interpreter path in VS Code](https://code.visualstudio.com/docs/python/environments#_working-with-python-interpreters) <u> ***OR*** </u>
     -  Run `poetry shell` <u> ***OR*** </u>
     -  Execute the `/Scripts/Activate` script from the virtual environment located [here](https://python-poetry.org/docs/configuration/#cache-directory)